Everyone will applaud your culinary prowess when you serve these Beef Wellingtons with Peppercorn Sauce.

 Makes 8 servings.

-onions are soft.
+In a medium frying pan over medium heat, melt butter.
+Add shallot or green onions, green peppercorns and saute until onions are soft.
 Add brandy and cook until liquid is reduced by half.
 Add cream and simmer for 2 minutes.
 Season with salt, pepper, and dill.

 I get many readers asking what cooking/meat thermometer that I prefer and use in my cooking and baking.
 I, personally, use the Thermapen Thermometer.
 Originally designed for professional use, the Super-Fast Thermapen Thermometer is used by chefs all over the world.
 I only endorse a few products, on my web site, that I like and use regularly.

 You can learn more or buy yours at: Super-Fast Thermapen Thermometer.